 Professor Lisa Harvey-Smith

 Today we are meeting on the traditional Country of the Kaurna people of the Adelaide Plains.
 I pay respect to Elders past and present and recognise their cultural heritage, beliefs and relationship with the land.

-It’s been ten months since the launch of the decadal plan for women in STEM.
+It’s been ten months since the launch of the Decadal Plan for women in STEM.

-It gave us a framework of priorities and themes for action;
+It gave us a framework of priorities and themes for action; these include:

 - challenging stereotypes

-- increasing visibility of diverse of role models
+- increasing visibility of diverse role models

 - improving workplace culture

 - providing cohesive leadership to make sure goals are met

 It helped my team to map out our priorities for the year and to get a clear picture of where others were taking the lead.